Having an incident where you have aphasia is life changing. You can feel completely disconnected.

 Our friendly support group meets for friendship and good conversations with others who understand about aphasia.

-Our Drop-In and Creative Art sessions offer opportunities to socialise.
+Our Drop-In sessions offer opportunities to socialise.

 It can inspire confidence for people living with aphasia as a result of stroke or brain injury.

-Our charity values our links with the local speech and language therapists and other services in the area.
+We continue to value our links with the local speech and language therapists and other services in the area.

 We welcome new people to our group.

 As a charity, we welcome donations.